pebreo/pebreo.github.io/begin/Part5-implications-of-solved-intelligence.md

 ## Robolabor
 The whirring symphony of the automated assembly line was a far cry from the clanging, back-breaking, grimy factories of yesteryear.
 Here, in the gleaming heart of the MegaTech facility, robots with clockwork precision assembled next-generation gadgets at blinding speed.
 It was a future straight out of science fiction, and the benefits were undeniable.

-All the three Ds (Dirty, Dangerous and Drugery) were taken over by robots.
+All the three Ds (Dirty, Dangerous and Drugery work) were taken over by robots.
 Many essential jobs fell under these.
 Grueling labor in mines, toxic waste processing, and mind-numbing assembly line tasks were the unfortunate realities for a large swathe of the workforce, but were taken over by robots.

 However, the rise of synthetic intelligence fundamentally reshaped this landscape.
 Robots, tireless and impervious to danger, replaced humans.
 They now delve into the depths of mines, impervious to hazardous fumes and cave-ins.
 They handle toxic materials with robotic precision, shielding human workers from exposure.